alexwkleung/Iris/README.md

     - Milkdown is the WYSIWYG editor, which is a framework based off of ProseMirror.
 It does the heavy lifting to make the out of the box WYSIWYG Markdown experience nice and easy to use.

-    - CodeMirror is the editor used for the Markdown mode of the app.
-You can write in pure Markdown syntax in plain-text style if you don't like WYSIWYG.
+    - CodeMirror is the editor used for Markdown mode.
+You can write in pure Markdown syntax, similar to plain-text style if you don't like WYSIWYG.

+4. A simple and comfortable User Interface.

 # Why